carbon-language/carbon-lang/llvm/docs/CodeGenerator.rst

 is based on the final SelectionDAG, with nodes that must be scheduled together bundled into a single scheduling-unit node, and with immediate operands and other nodes that aren't relevant for scheduling omitted.

+The option ``-filter-view-dags`` allows to select the name of the basic block that you are interested to visualize and filters all the previous ``view-*-dags`` options.

 .. _Build initial DAG: